devtron-labs/devtron/docs/user-guide/user-guide.md

 #### Gitops aware

-* Gitops exposed through API and UI so that you dont have to interact with git cli
+* Gitops exposed through API and UI so that you don't have to interact with git cli
 * Gitops backed by postgres for easier analysis
 * Enforce finer access control than git